pyralog/pyralog/TIKV_COMPARISON.md

 - ✅ Optimistic/Pessimistic locking

 **Use case difference:**
-- DLog: Event streaming, where order matters more than updates
+- Pyralog: Event streaming, where order matters more than updates
 - TiKV: Database storage, where updates and transactions are essential

 ### 3. Consistency Model

-**DLog:**
+**Pyralog:**
 ```
 Per-Partition Sequential Consistency:
   - Records within a partition are totally ordered